benaja-bendo/mspr-bloc-4/README.md

 ## CI/CD

-A GitHub Actions workflow installs dependencies and runs the test suites for all services on every push or pull request.
+The project uses GitHub Actions for continuous integration.
+Each service has its own workflow that runs its test suite when changes to that service are pushed.
+When a pull request is opened, a dedicated workflow executes the tests for all services to validate the full stack.

 ---
 This project is a simplified starting point designed for educational purposes.